Template-Guided Reconstruction of Pulmonary Segments with Neural Implicit Functions: Methodology

 \subsection{Template Network}

-The incorporation of a pre-trained template yields significant advantages, including the provision of prior knowledge related to probabilistic distribution and topology, as well as a reduction in the impact of noisy labels during training.
+The incorporation of a pre-trained template \revisedtwo{provides} the provision of prior knowledge related to probabilistic distribution and topology, as well as a reduction in the impact of noisy labels during training.
 Consequently, it refines the model's ability to generate outputs that exhibit more robust topological characteristics.

-We introduce a template generation network ${T}$, as expressed in Eq. \ref{equ:template}, to provide prior information for the network based on the training data.
-A fully convolutional network (FCN) decoder is utilized as the template generator.
-This network takes a parameterized latent vector $\textbf{v}$, which encodes the template, as input and outputs the pulmonary segment template $\textbf{t}$~(Fig.~\ref{fig:template}), representing the median shape of the target dataset.
+We introduce a template generation network ${T}$ to provide prior information for the network \revisedprev{based on the training data}. \revisedtwo{The proposed method use a fully convolutional network (FCN) decoder to implement the template network.} This network takes a parameterized latent vector $\textbf{v}$, which encodes the template, as input and outputs the pulmonary segment template $\textbf{t}$\revisedprev{~(Fig.~\ref{fig:template})}, representing the median shape of the target dataset.

 Since we use an implicit function followed by the template, the resolution of $\textbf{t}$ doesn't need to be aligned with the final output resolution.
-Therefore, we use a shallow FCN in our architecture, consisting of 8 convolutional layers, which significantly reduces memory usage and inference time.
-To make sure that the common structures of the pulmonary segments are encapsulated, the latent vector $\textbf{v}$ has a dimension of 1024 and is parameterized to be trainable and randomly initialized.
-The template network produces an output with a spatial size $128^{3}$ and 19 channels.
-After the template network ${T}$ and latent vector $\textbf{v}$ are fully pre-trained and incorporated with the rest of the pipeline, they are fixed and produce constant output regardless of the subject-specific volumetric input.
+Therefore, we use a shallow FCN \revisedprev{in our architecture}, \revisedprev{consisting of 8 convolutional layers,} which significantly reduces memory usage and inference time.
+To make sure that the common structures of the pulmonary segments are encapsulated, the latent vector $\textbf{v}$ \revisedprev{has a dimension of 1024 and} is parameterized to be trainable and randomly initialized. \revisedprev{The template network produces an output with a spatial size $128^{3}$ and 19 channels.} \revisedprev{After the template network ${T}$ and latent vector $\textbf{v}$ are fully pre-trained and incorporated with the rest of the pipeline, they are fixed and produce constant output regardless of the subject-specific volumetric input.}